Types of Conjunctions

 3 Types of Conjunctions | Definitions, and Examples

 Let us know the definition of conjunction.
 A conjunction is a “part of speech” that joins one word to another word, one word to a clause, or one sentence to another sentence.
-Examples are in the below sentences:
+We can think of a conjunction as a bridge that connects different parts of our thoughts, helping us express complex ideas in a single sentence.
+Without using conjunctions, our sentences would be choppy and disjointed.

 • Rony and Jony are going on a trip.